flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 OP DES mode can be engaged when:

-‐ the aircraft has been in flight for more than 5 seconds ‐ LAND mode is not engaged
+- the aircraft has been in flight for more than 5 seconds
+- LAND mode is not engaged
 - the altitude selected in the FCU is lower than the present altitude

 It is activated when:
 - the flight crew pulls the FCU ALT knob
-‐ Selecting a manual speed when EXPEDITE mode is engaged.
+- Selecting a manual speed when EXPEDITE mode is engaged.

 ### V/S and FPA (Vertical Speed and Flight Path Angle)
-The V/S - FPA mode is a selected mode.
-It acquires and holds the vertical speed or the flight path angle displayed in the V/S - FPA window of the FCU.
-The HDG V/S -TRK FPA pb on the FCU allows the flight crew to select either type of reference to be used for guidance and for display on the PFD.
+The V/S-FPA mode acquires and holds the vertical speed or the flight path angle displayed in the V/S-FPA window of the FCU.
+The HDG V/S-TRK FPA pb on the FCU allows the flight crew to select vertical speed or flight path angle to be used.

 The FMGC pitch mode guides the aircraft to the target V/S or FPA.
 The corresponding A/THR mode is SPEED or MACH.
 The FMA displays V/S (FPA).